Best Angel Food Cake

 • Slice carefully.
 Slice the cake with a serrated knife and use a careful sawing motion.
 It’s a delicate dessert and easy to smash.

-What Does Angel Food Cake Taste Like?
+Serving Angel Food Cake

 How to Store

-If you find yourself with leftover angel food cake, seal it in an airtight cake carrier or a similar large airtight container and store it at room temperature for up to 4 days.
+• Counter: Seal it in an airtight cake carrier or a similar large airtight container and store it at room temperature for up to 4 days.
 If you do not have a container large enough to fit the entire cake, cut it into sections before sealing in airtight containers.
 You can also wrap the cake in a double layer of plastic wrap.

 Read Transcript